IronAntelope/odin-recipes/README.md

-This project will be a simple recipe web page using html only# odin-recipes
+This project will be a simple recipe web page using html only